 The Friends of the Key West Library are proud to introduce leading figures in the world of books, art, and ideas.

-NEW LOCATION: Programs take place on Monday nights from mid-January through March at the Studios of Key West's new location at 533 Eaton Street.
+NEW LOCATION: Programs take place on Monday nights from mid-January through March 23.
+The February Lecture Series location is at St. Paul's Church, 401 Duval—corner of Duval and Eaton.
 Admission is free and seating begins at 5:30 p.m. on a first-come, first-served basis with the programs starting promptly at 6:00 p.m.
+We will let you know about the March location.

 2015 Friends of the Key West Library Lecture Series Schedule